SocialInteractionLab/problang-v2/index.md

 ## Citation

 [Robert D. Hawkins].
-ProbLang v2: A Computational Approach to Pragmatic Reasoning.
-Retrieved from https://hawkrobe.github.io/probLang-memo.
+ProbLang v2: Computational Models of Pragmatic Language Use in `memo`.
+Retrieved from https://problang.stanford.edu

 *Based on the original [Probabilistic Language Understanding](https://www.problang.org/) by G. Scontras, M. H. Tessler, and M. Franke.*